Klopp hints at Carabao Cup quarter-final boycott as Liverpool fixtures begin to pile up | Goal.com

 Liverpool may boycott their Carabao Cup quarter-final tie unless a suitable date can be organised for the fixture, according to coach Jurgen Klopp.

-The Reds progressed to the last eight of the tournament after twice coming from two goals behind to beat Arsenal on penalties following a 5-5 draw at the end of 90 minutes an Anfield.
+The Reds progressed to the last eight of the tournament after twice coming from two goals down to beat Arsenal on penalties following a 5-5 draw at the end of 90 minutes at Anfield.

-With the FA wanting to schedule the Carabao last-eight matches on week commencing December 16, Liverpool will be unable to participate as they head to Qatar for a Club World Cup match on December 18.
+With the EFL wanting to schedule the Carabao Cup last-eight matches on the week commencing December 16, Liverpool will be unable to participate as they head to Qatar for their Club World Cup semi-final on December 18.

-Klopp insisted that his team would only play in the quarter final if the FA could find an acceptable date amid their busy fixture list.
+Klopp insisted that his team would only play in the quarter-final if the EFL could find an acceptable date amid their busy fixture list.

-"If they can't find the proper date for us and I don't mean Christmas Day 3am - then we can't play the game - our opponents will progress.," Klopp said following the Arsenal victory.
+"If they don't find an appropriate place - and I don't mean Christmas Day 3am - then we don't play [the game], " Klopp said following the Arsenal victory.

+"If they don't find a proper date and we can't play the next round, then whoever our opponent is will go through, or Arsenal play.

 Liverpool currently have nine days free between their Premier League matches against Sheffield United (January 2) and Tottenham (January 11), but this period is set aside for the third round of the FA Cup.

-The Reds got through to the Carabao quarters after a stunning come-from-behind victory against the Gunners, after trailing 3-1 and 4-2 before equalising in the dying minutes and winning 5-4 on penalties.
+The Reds secured their place in Thursday's draw after a stunning come-from-behind victory against the Gunners, after trailing 3-1 and 4-2 before equalising in stoppage time and winning 5-4 on penalties.

-Klopp side's took a sixth minute lead when Arsenal centre-half diverted Alex Oxlade-Chamberlain's cross past his own goalkeeper.
+Klopp side's took a sixth minute lead when Arsenal centre-half Shkodran Mustafi diverted Alex Oxlade-Chamberlain's cross past his own goalkeeper.

-But half-hour later the Gunners were up 3-1 as Lucas Torreira was first to a rebound from close range and 18-year-old striker Gabriel Martinelli underlined his talent with two crisp finishes.
+But half-hour later the Gunners were up 3-1 as Lucas Torreira was first to a rebound from close range and 18-year-old striker Gabriel Martinelli underlined his burgeoning reputation with two crisp finishes.

-James Milner pulled a goal back from the spot just prior to half-time but Ashley Maitland-Niles re-established Arsenal's two-goal lead following an error backpass from the former.
+James Milner pulled a goal back from the spot just prior to half-time but Ainsley Maitland-Niles re-established Arsenal's two-goal lead following an poor backpass from Reds skipper Milner.

-Two strikes in four minutes to Oxlade-Chamberlain and Divock Origi had the tie level at 4-4 after 62 minutes, but Joe Willock killed Liverpool's momentum with a 30-yard thunderbolt.
+Two strikes in four minutes from Oxlade-Chamberlain and Divock Origi levelled the tie at 4-4 after 62 minutes, but Joe Willock killed Liverpool's momentum with a 30-yard thunderbolt.

 It looked as if Arsenal boss Unai Emery had secured a pressure-relieving victory until Origi popped up in stoppage time with an acrobatic finish to send the tie to penalties.